-It wasn’t that they weren’t good people, it’s just that we didn’t do a good job with the hiring or training them.
-A big issue was that we hadn’t clearly defined the role or who the person was we were looking for when we posted the job.
+It wasn’t that they weren’t good people, it’s just that we didn’t do a good job of hiring or training them.
+A big issue was that we hadn’t clearly defined the role or the person we were looking for when we posted the job.

 When we were hiring we were in growth mode and needed people fast — this speed came back to hurt us later.